Jakhongiirr/jakhongiirr/README.md

 ### Welcome!
 ### 21 y.o, a full-stack software developer

-* 🌍  Based in Tashkent, Uzbekistan
+* 🌍  Lives in Bukhara & Tashkent, Uzbekistan
 * 🧠  Learning Cloud, Networking
 * 🤝  Open to collaborating on anything!